PoojaRawool/Forest_Fire_Prediction/README.md

 * Back-End: Flask
 * IDE: Jupyter notebook

+# Solution Approach
+   Initially we started with the data collection that was done by requesting to NASA FIRMS.
+We are considering data from 3 years i.e. 2018, 2019, 2020.
+Given below is the link to generate download request:
+Archive Download - NASA | LANCE | FIRMS
+   You have to share the Email id to generate the download request, data source (MODIS/VIIRS), start date, end date, output format, area of interest.
+Then you will receive the link to download the data via email.
+After getting the data we have loaded the data of all the 3 years than we have done the concatenation of all the 3 years.
+After that the raw data needed to be pre-processed to remove the NAN / Missing values in which we also tried doing various imputation but at the end we decided to drop those tuples as new category was getting introduced after imputation.
+After data pre-processing, Exploratory Data Analysis (EDA) was performed to get some insights about the data also we decided not to remove the outliers from the dataset because considering our problem statement it was normal to have extreme values so outliers needs to be identified.
+Then the feature selection was done based on the correlation.
+We tried out different algorithm and at the end the algorithm that we decided to use for Frp prediction is Random Forest Regressor.
+After selection of the algorithm, we also did the hyperparameter tuning using optuna.
+An at the end model is deployed using Flask at Heroku and Azure.

 # How to run this app
 * First create a virtual environment by using this command:
 * conda create -n myenv python=3.7